discordjs/guide/guide/slash-commands/advanced-creation.md

 ## Required options

-With our option types defined, we can start looking at additional forms of validation to ensure the data your bot receives is both complete and accurate.
-The simplest one is making options required, to ensure the command cannot be executed without a required value.
+With option types covered, you can start looking at additional forms of validation to ensure the data your bot receives is both complete and accurate.
+The simplest addition is making options required, to ensure the command cannot be executed without a required value.
 This validation can be applied to options of any type.

-Taking a look at our `echo` example again, we will use `setRequired(true)` to make the `input` option required.
+Review the `echo` example again and use `setRequired(true)` to mark the `input` option as required.

 ```js {9}
 const { SlashCommandBuilder } = require('discord.js');